PoCInnovation/Workshops/security/reverse-2/README.md

 *Challenge name: arena*

-It's time to use your knowledge in a typical CTF exercice.
+It's time to use your knowledge in a typical CTF exercise.
 The *arena* binary will take you through various way to check an input.
 Each step has its own logic : you have to find ways to go and to validate the final step.
 Try to strictly apply all the techniques you have learnt before !